fatemehazimi990/Paper-Reading/README.md

 * Reference: [SiamRPN++: Evolution of Siamese Visual Tracking with Very Deep Networks](https://openaccess.thecvf.com/content_CVPR_2019/papers/Li_SiamRPN_Evolution_of_Siamese_Visual_Tracking_With_Very_Deep_Networks_CVPR_2019_paper.pdf)

 4) [Inception Convolution with Efficient Dilation Search](https://arxiv.org/abs/2012.13587):
+* Task: Any architecture using Conv layer. <br/>
+* Why: To have an adaptive receptive field by searching optimal dilation rates across spatial and channel dimensions instead of using a fixed manual dilation.
+* How: Using a search algorithm referred to as EDO (efficient dilation optimization).
+The statistical optimization minimizes the L1 error between the expectation of the output of the pre-trained weights (from the so-called supernet) and the expectation of the output from the sampled dilation weights.
+For more information about the role of the pre-trained weights refer to DARTS method. <br/>
+Question: why should the dilation pattern give us the same expected value as the pre-trained supernet? <br/>

 5) [Improving Multiple Object Tracking with Single Object Tracking](https://openaccess.thecvf.com/content/CVPR2021/papers/Zheng_Improving_Multiple_Object_Tracking_With_Single_Object_Tracking_CVPR_2021_paper.pdf): This paper proposes the SOTMOT architecture for multiple object tracking to bring the single object tracking advances to MOT setup!
 The training pipeline consists of offline and online phases.
 During the offline training, the SOT branch (which is based on CenterNet) is trained via minimizing the ridge regression loss.